baalooos/scaleway-disk-snapshot/README.md

 | EXPORT_TO_S3  | yes  | Do your want to export the snapshot to S3?
 Value is true/false|
 | BUCKET_NAME  | no  | Name of the bucket wwhere you want to store your snapshot |

-For more informations on Scaleway Zones and Region, please refer to: [https://registry.terraform.io/providers/scaleway/scaleway/2.38.1/docs/guides/regions_and_zones](Scaleway Regions)
+For more informations on Scaleway Zones and Region, please refer to: [Scaleway Regions](https://registry.terraform.io/providers/scaleway/scaleway/2.38.1/docs/guides/regions_and_zones)